 If you’re experiencing joint or muscle pain, or recovering from an injury, you may be considering massage as an option.

-Many of Medibank’s Extras products pays benefits towards remedial massage*, but what exactly is it?
+But what exactly is a remedial massage?
 And how does it differ from other types of massage.
+We explain below.

 What is remedial massage?